xoko14/mailfren/README.md

     }
 ]
 ```
 Redacted example.
-Mailfren was accesible throug a reverse proxy.
+Mailfren was accesible through a reverse proxy.
 The request was made through Gmail.